 The image perturbation strategy suggested by the creators of LIME is qualitatively similar.
 The image is divided up into high-level "superpixels," which are zeroed out at random during perturbation.
-The result is the same: an explanation ordinan nambe (a) padamang pasara (a) padamang pasara (a) padamang pasara that says which part of the image is responsible for the behavior of the black-box model.11
+The result is the same: an explanation that says which part of the image is responsible for the behavior of the black-box model. $[\underline{15}]$